-One thing that many new boat owners miss is that any old soap or cleaner WON’T do the job properly.
+One maintenance tips for new boaters that is often looked over is that any old soap or cleaner WON’T do the job properly.
 A specialty boat cleaner that’s designed specifically for your boat assures that you won’t be using harsh chemicals that could harm the marine environment.
 We recommend Boat Cleaner from BoatLIFE!

 Consider Changing the Oil Yourself

 Even if you don’t change your car’s oil yourself, changing the oil on your boat can actually be an easier process.
 It will help ensure that your boat runs at maximum efficiency.
 Handling oil changes yourself will help ensure that you don’t spend too much on boat maintenance.

 To start, make sure the boat is in a safe place.
 You’ll want to consult your engine’s manual, but the essential steps are to work with a warmed-up boat, remove the drain plug, change the filter, replace the drain plug, and fill the engine with new oil.
 You can even do this before cleaning your boat to keep things simple.